h-livv/citehop/README.md

 Citehop is a **personal research tool**.
 It was built for my own literature work on my machine.
 It is **not** a product, not supported, and not meant to ship.

+**Do not clone this and expect it to run.** Corpus storage, model weights, presets, and other defaults are **hardcoded to my machine** (local disk paths, my email in the API user-agent, FreeToken/Machina layout).
+If you decide to run it anyway, you **must** change those paths and other personal wiring first.
+Skip that and it will write to the wrong disk, miss models, or fail outright.
+There is no installer and no portability layer.
+That is not a small cleanup — it is required, and it is on you.

 Given a seed paper, it builds a **local 1-hop citation corpus** (the seed, the papers it cites, and the papers that cite it), then runs a **local model** against a **schema you define** to pull out structured claims.
 You review those claims against the source and keep them as JSON.

 ## What you can do with it